croquet/croquet/historic/sdk/README.md

 # Creating a _Croquet_ App

-To create a new a _Croquet_ app, you simply define your own models and views.
+To create a new a _Croquet_ app, you define your own models and views.
 These classes inherit from the base classes {@link Model} and {@link View} in the `croquet` library.

 A simple app often only has one model and one view.
 In that case, the view contains all your input and output code, and the model contains all your simulation code.